ydoJ/ydoJ.github.io/_pages/more.md

 We also did a TEDx-styled presentation and poster session on our little "press tour".

 ## Support ORIE Undergrad Research
-Read what students had to say about it [here](https://www.orie.cornell.edu/news/undergraduate-research-initiative-opens-doors).
+Read what students had to say [here](https://www.orie.cornell.edu/news/undergraduate-research-initiative-opens-doors).

 ## Seat Packing for the Win
 Thank you Cornell ORIE for sharing this [article](https://www.orie.cornell.edu/news/orie-team-led-jody-zhu-takes-first-place-iise-undergraduate-research-competition).
 Seat packing stemmed from the course scheduling team needing to know new room capacities under social distancing.
 Read more about ORIE's role in Cornell's fall 2020 reopening [here](https://news.cornell.edu/stories/2021/01/model-makers-how-engineers-saved-fall-spring-semesters).